 Overview

-Kimberly Harper, a high school science teacher, created this lesson to help students explore how one change to Earth's surface can create feedbacks that drive changes in other systems.
+Kimberly Harper, a high school science teacher, created a lesson series rooted in stories of Wyoming's changing water.
 Using Wyoming-based stories and data, students analyze local climate projections, examine snowpack and temperature trends, and investigate how environmental shifts shape Wyoming's communities and landscapes.

 Goals